Computer Reporting Technologies (CRPT)

 Kim Rashell, Broadcast Captioner VITAC

-I’ve been an employee of VITAC since June 2011.
-Prior to VITAC, I was employed with Caption Colorado for five years.
+I am a real-time broadcast captioner.
+I have been employed as a captioner since 2006, first with Caption Colorado, and since June 2011, with VITAC.
 As a broadcast captioner, I caption local and national television shows in real time.
-Some examples of the kinds of programming I work on every week are national weather programming, national shopping network broadcasts, national news programming and live sporting events.
-I’ve captioned every kind of sporting event imaginable, from horse racing to rugby, hockey to football, even the Olympic Games.
+Some examples of the kinds of programming I work on are national shopping network broadcasts, national/local news programming, and live sporting events.
+I've captioned every kind of sporting event imaginable, from horse racing to rugby, hockey to football, even the Olympic Games.
+I am a full-time employee, which means I am on the air from 22-25 hours a week, but I also get to work from home.

-When I’m not in front of my computer, I enjoy spending time with my husband and 5-year-old son.
-I love my job because it allows me to be the stay-at-home mom that I want to be.
-At the same time, I am able to have a full-time salary without ever having to leave the house or worry about daycare or sitters for my son.
+When I'm not in front of my computer, I enjoy spending time with my husband and two young children.
+I love my job because it allows me to be a stay-at-home mom during the day and work at night.
+At the same time, I am able to have a full-time salary without ever having to worry about daycare or sitters for my kids.

 Kristin Vickery, CCR Seattle Deposition Reporters